sensu/sensu-docs/content/sensu-go/5.19/installation/verify.md

 {{% notice note %}}
 **NOTE**: 32-bit systems cannot run the Sensu backend reliably, so `armv5`, `armv6`, and `armv7` packages include the agent and CLI only.
+In addition, all `MIPS` packages include only the agent and CLI.
 {{% /notice %}}

 For example, to download Sensu for Linux `amd64` in `tar.gz` format: